Models for short sequences of measures in the cofinality-$\omega$ constructible model: The of a short

-\begin{rem} This theorem appears already in \cite{welch2019closed}, where the claim is that the ``arguments in \cite{IMEL} can be straightforwardly deployed for each cardinal in turn''.
-However, as we noted above, dealing with each measurable separately is \emph{prima facie} not sufficient to show that the \emph{sequence} of Prikry sequences $\left\langle E^{\gamma}\mid\gamma<\chi\right\rangle $ is in $C^{*}$, which is crucial for the argument.
-Hence we include a detailed proof of this theorem here, which addresses this issue. \end{rem}
+\begin{rem} This theorem appears already in a paper by Welch, \cite[Theorem 6.1]{welch2022closed}, where the proof only states that since there are no measurable limits of measurables, ``those arguments in \cite{IMEL} can, with some additional work, be used to get the result''.
+However, as we noted above, dealing with each measurable separately is \emph{prima facie} not sufficient to show that the \emph{sequence} of Prikry sequences $\left\langle E^{\gamma}\mid\gamma<\chi\right\rangle $ is in $C^{*}$, which seems crucial for the argument.
+Hence we include a detailed proof which addresses this issue, using the methods developed above.
+In the forthcoming \cite{welch2022C*} Welch gives a detailed proof of a more general result (see below), based on the techniques and results of \cite{welch2022closed}, however our proof here was obtained independently and does not rely on these results, and is in some sense more elementary, as Welch's argument requires more advanced inner model theory. \end{rem}